dev-cetus/typescript-nodejs-template/README.md

-# TypeScript NodeJS quick start template
+# Runtime

-This project is built for the following NodeJs runtime:
+This project is built for the following NodeJs version:

 ```bash
 $ node -v